AStcherbinine/omegapy/docs/doc_omega_data.md

     orient : array
         The vector orientation of the spacecraft.
     subsol_lat : float
-        Latitude of the sub-solar point at observation time. subsol_lon : float
+        Latitude of the sub-solar point at observation time (deg). subsol_lon : float
-        Longitude of the sub-solar point at observation time. min_lat : float
+        Longitude of the sub-solar point at observation time (deg). min_lat : float
         Southernmost latitude of the observation (deg).
     max_lat : float